notastudio/zkcross/README.md

-# zkcross
+# zkCross

-Privacy-preserving cross-chain asset bridge
+Proof of concept code for zkCross, a privacy-preserving cross-chain asset bridge.
+Work in process.